cravatsc/typescript-learning/README.md

 ### Typescript Learning
 A project to test out Typescript functionality.
+Primary aim is to learn how to write functional-style, idiomatic typescript.
 And its very fun!